teleivo/critic/README.md

 Once you have identified your critical path you can either

-* investigate how to reduce the time spend building & testing each module
+* investigate how to reduce the time spent building & testing each module
 * or extract the build & testing of a module and run that outside of a full `mvn clean install` that builds your entire multi-module project.
 This way you do not need to adhere to the Maven reactor build order and can run the